 If admission to the needed residential level of care is not available, refer the individual to interim services, which can include outpatient counseling and psychoeducation, as well as early intervention clinical services (through referral or internal services) no later than seven days after making the request for admission.
+These interim outpatient convices

-These interim outpatient services are intended to provide additional support while waiting for a residential admission.
+admission.
+These interim outpatient services

+are intended to provide additional support

+while waiting for a residential admission.